DorkOS

 Setup: Register each app directory as an agent via Mesh discovery.
 They all land in the same namespace (derived from the monorepo root), so they can communicate without extra access rules.

-Workflow: When you ask the API agent to add a new endpoint, it implements the route and then messages the web agent to create the corresponding frontend hook.
-The web agent imports the shared types from packages/shared and builds the UI component.
-If the shared types need updating, either agent can message the other about the required change.
+Workflow: When you ask the API agent to add a new endpoint, it implements the route and messages the web agent to create the corresponding frontend hook.
+If shared types need updating, either agent can message the other about the required change.

-Benefit: Each agent operates with full context of its own codebase slice, but can request changes across boundaries through Relay rather than trying to edit code in unfamiliar directories.
+Outcome: Each agent operates with full context of its own codebase slice, but can coordinate changes across boundaries through Relay rather than trying to edit code in unfamiliar directories.

 Cross-Repository Coordination

-When your system spans multiple repositories (a backend repo, a frontend repo, and a deployment repo), each repository gets its own scan root and namespace.
+When your system spans multiple repositories, each gets its own namespace.

 Setup: Register agents from each repository.
 Add cross-namespace access rules between backend and frontend, and between both and the deployment namespace.